Paralegal Studies (PA)

 PA300: Real Estate Law

-This course will examine fundamental concepts, procedures, and documentation of real estate law and transactions.
-A wide range of issues and functions within the field of real estate law will be addressed including ethics, types of ownership, use, possession, mortgages, deeds, and financing.
-In addition, the areas of emphasis will include real estate contracts, encumbrances, title examinations, and closings.
+This course provides you with an examination of the fundamental concepts, procedures, and documentation of real estate law and transactions.
+In this course you will examine the issues and functions related to real estate law, addressing topics including ethics, types of ownership, use, possession, mortgages, deeds, and financing.
+You will gain hands-on experience reviewing real estate contracts, encumbrances, title examinations, and closings.

 Quarter Credit Hours: 6 | Prerequisite: None